Rond de jambe a Terre literally means ‘circle of the leg on the ground.’

 A straight working leg moves in an arc while the toes lightly touch the floor.
+The aim is to make the shape of a capital D.

 What is the Purpose of a Rond De Jambe a Terre?

-Rond de jambe a terre is usually done at the bar, and the exercise is used as a warm up for the hip joints while further challenging the development of control of turnout.
+Rond de Jambe a terre is usually done at the bar, and the exercise is used as a warm-up for the hip joints while further challenging the development of control of turnout.

 The circular motion of the leg is a building block to more complicated steps such as fouette turns or pas de basque.